defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

 ### Templated Realm Values
 > Keycloak supports using environment variables within the realm configuration, see [docs](https://www.keycloak.org/server/importExport).
 >
+> These environment variables have default values set in the realm.json that uses the following syntax:
+> ```json
+>  ${REALM_GOOGLE_IDP_ENABLED:false}
+> ```
+>
-> In the uds-core keycloak [values.yaml](https://github.com/defenseunicorns/uds-core/blob/main/src/keycloak/chart/values.yaml), the `realmInitEnv` defines set of environment variables that can be used to configure the realm.
+> In the uds-core keycloak [values.yaml](https://github.com/defenseunicorns/uds-core/blob/main/src/keycloak/chart/values.yaml), the `realmInitEnv` defines set of environment variables that can be used to configure the realm different from default values.
 >
 > These environment variables will be created with a prefix `REALM_` to avoid collisions with keycloak environment variables.
 If necessary to add additional template variables within the realm.json must be prefixed with `REALM_`.
 >